 Additional sessions focusing on conducting exercises, rehearsal techniques, score study, repertoire, and professional growth will be explored.
 This symposium will provide a tremendous opportunity for all wind band conductors/music educators regardless of teaching and experience levels, and public school music educators are encouraged to apply.

 Registration is limited to the first 15 Participant Conducting applicants, and there is no limit for Observer-track registrants.
-The registration fee for Participant conductors is $350, and the Observer fee is $50.
 Professional development credit will be available.
 Music will be sent to attendees in the Spring.

 Participants will be given four 15-minute opportunities to conduct a variety of high quality wind band literature and be prescribed conducting exercises to enhance conductor baton technique and ensemble rehearsal skills.
 Participants are also asked to bring their primary instrument to be a part of the performing ensemble and engage in all the sessions with the conductors and clinicians.
 Limited to 15 seats.